observIQ/bindplane-agent/processor/metricstatsprocessor/README.md

 #### Reduce volume of log-based metrics

-In this example, the throughput of log-based metrics is limited, by aggregating them using the "last" aggregation.
+In this example, the throughput of log-based metrics is limited, by calculating the "last" statistic.
 The last datapoint received from the log will be emitted every minute at a maximum.

 ```yaml
 receivers: